The Hunchback of Notre Dame (1996)

 Victor: Your friends are down there!

-Quasimodo: [despondently] It's all my fault.
+Quasimodo: [despondently and weakly] It's all my fault.

 Laverne: [as she, Hugo, and Victor try tugging the chains] You gotta break these chains!

 Quasimodo: [sulkingly] I can't.
 I tried.
 What difference would it make?